 Keep you informed of your loan status throughout the entire process.

-Keep your Real Estate Agent informed of our loan progress (Note: your personal information is always kept confidential between you and us; only deal points and progress are shared).
+Keep your real estate agent informed of your loan progress (Note: your personal information is always kept confidential between you and us; only deal points and progress are shared).

-Get the appropriate loan for you at the best rates and fees.
+Make the appropriate loan for you at the best rates and lowest fees.
 This will save you significant money "up front" and throughout the years to come.

 Count On Yourself To: